7 Key Principles of Content Marketing Strategies

 Who are your Target Audiences?

-To better understand what are the types of content topics that would be of interest to the organization’s targeted consumer group, an analysis of the audiences can be done.
+To better understand what are the types of content topics that would be of interest to the organisation’s targeted consumer group, an analysis of the audiences can be done.

 Graph displaying the different stages of Customer Journey & the level of intent to purchase